 And so we rode in the boat back through the streets of Cedar Key, waving to everyone along the way.
 Ricky showed us the correct way to wave—“You were Homecoming King, weren’t you?”
 I accused.
 He grinned, “Twice!”
 As we pulled out of the parking lot, I involuntarily ducked down as we passed by a police officer standing on the side of the road.
 I just knew we were going to get busted.
 Instead, the cop gave us a princess wave as we passed by.
 I figure he must have gone to school with Ricky.

 Exploring Cedar Key

 Along with our boating and seafood adventures, we kayaked two perfect days around the islands, biked, and enjoyed the beautiful daily sunsets.

-We had a fantastic time biking the island, kayaking two perfect days around the islands, and exploring the town.
-This trip, Eric and I stayed at Sunset Isle, a quirky and crowded RV park.
+This trip, we stayed at Sunset Isle, a quirky and crowded RV park.
 Despite the fact that our neighbors were a mere 10 feet away, we liked the park for many reasons, including the fact that it’s within biking distance of town.
 Best of all, the park attracts excellent musicians who love getting together to jam.
-They were generous and welcoming, and we ended up every evening getting together to play and sing.
-The park is so popular that it’s booked solid for most of the winter—we’re hoping to get back down there before we leave Florida.[portfolio_slideshow]
+The park is so popular that it’s booked solid for most of the winter.
+We’re hoping to return for another visit before we leave Florida in the spring.